 CLASSICAL GUITARIST, ARRANGER

 Hector Javier Rodriguez Santos joined the faculty of the University of Texas-Rio Grande Valley in the fall of 2014, where serves as director of the guitar ensemble and as instructor of applied guitar.
-He also serves as instructor of record for academic courses at both UTRGV and South Texas College.

 Mr. Rodriguez has studied in masterclasses with Pavel Steidl, Remi Boucher, Paul Galbraith, Graham Lea Cox, Manuel Barrueco, Maximo Diego Pujol, Petar Jankovic, Eduardo Garrido, Rene Izquierdo, Julio Cesar Oliva, Eduardo Fernandez, Costas Cotsiolis, Celso Machado, Irina Kulikova, Denis Azabagic, Lukasz Kuropaczewski, Alberto Rodriguez, Matthew Hinsley, Grisha Goryachev, Nigel North, Roland Dyens, Johannes Möller, Carlos Barbosa Lima and Leo Brouwer.